Austin Art Yard Tour 2012: The List

 Just to the east of this address is a small art deco-ish bridge that Stefanie Distefano has slowly been turning into a huge (and gorgeous) mosaic.
 Giant koi fan across the sidewalk while city scenes peek out from the concrete drainage below.
 And don't miss taking a peek at the southern end of the bridge!

-bobby's bone tree sculpture garden (NEW YARD!!!)1410 travis heights boulevard invited
+bobby's bone tree sculpture garden1410 travis heights boulevard stop in

 Bobby Lou Pearl's yard not only holds a tree of bones, it tells the story of her grandmother's escape from the pogroms of Russia through a series of beautiful sculptures.
 And there's also the bust in the tub in the front!

-comfort yard for a comfort house515 kemp street invited
+comfort yard for a comfort house515 kemp street stop in

 IMG_6577_2